Revenues slump at Corrib gas operator in 2020 due to Covid

 Vermilion has a 20 per cent share in the field and operates the project.

-Vermilion achieved the increase in revenues for the third quarter in spite of producing less gas than in the second quarter and the main reason for the revenue increase was due to a rise in the price of gas for the third quarter.
+Vermilion achieved the increase in revenues for the third quarter despite producing less gas than in the second quarter.
+The main reason for the revenue increase was a rise in the price of gas for the third quarter.

 The company recorded an 8 per cent drop in gas production for the third quarter due a planned turnaround at the Corrib facility.